 Any visitors to school will be informed of the school rules in relation to personal mobile devices through the visitor's acceptable use policy which they are asked to sign when they visit school (once an academic year).
-They will not be able to use their personal devices when children are present.
+They will not be able to use their personal devices when children are present (contractors completing on site works, for example, PAT testing may need phones for work purposes).